 Castro has died—but Jesus lives.
 And as the dictator's ashes were laid to rest in the city of Santiago, the presence of Jesus was and is as alive throughout the island as much as it ever was.
 It is even at this moment transforming the lives of Cubans in a way that Castro's revolution, with all its guns and powers of state, never could.
 The Jubilee that began in our visit to the island has not stopped, but continues.

 The King lives ... and the Revolution goes on.

 The Lord told me He is releasing the angels of abundant harvest.
 Charisma House has partnered with me to release strategic teaching on this revelation, endorsed by James Goll and others.
 Visit angelsprophecy.com for more information.

-Jonathan Cahn is the author of The Harbinger and The Mystery of the Shemitah, the president of Hope of the World Ministries and leader of the Jerusalem Center in Wayne, NJ.
-To get in touch, receive prophetic dates, and free gifts: Go to HopeOfTheWorld.org or find Jonathan Cahn on Facebook.
+Jonathan Cahn is the author of The Harbinger, The Mystery of the Shemitah, The Book of Mysteries, The Paradigm and The Oracle.
+He is also the president of Hope of the World Ministries and leader of the Jerusalem Center in Wayne, New Jersey.
+To get in touch, receive prophetic dates, and free gifts, go to HopeOfTheWorld.org or find Jonathan Cahn on Facebook.

 To contact us or to submit an article, click here.

 Get Charisma's best content delivered right to your inbox!
 Never miss a big news story again.
 Click here to subscribe to the Charisma News newsletter.